Disney Vacation Club

 - Disney Vacation Club Members With Extra Points

-There are seven DVC resorts at Walt Disney World: Animal Kingdom Villas, Bay Lake Tower at Disney’s Contemporary Resort, Beach Club Villas, BoardWalk Villas, Old Key West, Saratoga Springs and Villas at Wilderness Lodge.
-An eighth resort is being developed at Disney’s Grand Floridian Resort & Spa and is estimated to open in late 2013.
+There are eight DVC resorts at Walt Disney World: Animal Kingdom Villas, Bay Lake Tower at Disney’s Contemporary Resort, Beach Club Villas, BoardWalk Villas, Villas at Grand Floridian, Old Key West, Saratoga Springs and Villas at Wilderness Lodge.
+An ninth resort is being developed at Disney’s Polynesian Resort and is estimated to open in 2015.

 DVC operates on a “points” system that allows members to use their points in a flexible fashion at any of the DVC resorts.
 Those who have purchased their DVC points directly from Disney (or purchased resale DVC points prior to 3/21/11) can also use those points at Disney resort hotels in California, Florida, France, Hong Kong, Japan, the Disney Cruise Line, and other (non-Disney) vacations.
 While Disney likes to emphasize the flexibility of the points system and your ability to use them outside of Disney, the reality is that the most cost-effective use of DVC points is at the DVC resorts.
 Using points for cruises or regular hotel rooms just doesn’t give you as much “bang for your buck.”
 For that reason, DVC membership generally is not worth considering unless you plan to stay at a DVC resort at least every other year.